This module is available only to UKC students studying Psychology. Not available wild. Not available to short-term credit students.

 This module appears in:

-3 hours per week.
-1 one-hour statistics lecture, 1 one-hour methodology lecture, and a combination of practicals and workshops.
+88 hours.
+This is typically formed of a 1 one-hour statistics lecture, 1 one-hour methodology lecture, and a combination of practicals and workshops per week.

 Method of assessment

 60% Coursework, formed of group and individual reports, and a 40% Examination

 Howitt, D. & Cramer, D. (2011/2014).
 An Introduction to Statistics in Psychology (5th or 6th Ed.).
 Pearson.

 Howitt, D. & Cramer, D. (2011/2014).
 Introduction to SPSS in Psychology (5th or 6th Ed.).
 Pearson.

 American Psychological Association (2009).
 Publication Manual of the American Psychological Association (6th Ed.).

 8.1 Understand elementary principles of research design, the scientific method, experimental and descriptive research, and to understand how these three topics interact

 8.2 Understand how principles of scientific method are instantiated in specific research examples taken from the psychological literature and the research done in the department